EdmundKadus/About/README.md

-I am highly motivated entry-level IT professional with a strong interest in cybersecurity with plans to pursue a bachelor's degree in the future.
+I am highly motivated entry-level IT professional with a strong interest in cybersecurity.

 ## Objective
 This will sorta be my temporary portfolio until I have the time to set up one for hosting.